 Nicolas Martyanoff – Brain dump About

-Replacing Ngrok With Frp
+Replacing Ngrok with Frp

 I have been using Ngrok for almost two years in order to test webhooks during development.
 It works really well, true; but even the personal plan costs $96 a year if you want a fixed URI.
 I recently came across Frp, a reverse proxy packed with useful features.
 This is how I used it to replace Ngrok entirely.